CSCfi/csc-user-guide/docs/support/tutorials/nomachine-usage.md

      * host: `nxkajaani.csc.fi`
      * port: `4000` (default)
      * protocol: `NX` (default)
-3. In configuration tab the default settings are normally ok, inc `Use password authentication`.
+3. In configuration tab the default settings are normally ok, including `Use password authentication`.
-5. Click Connect.
+4. Click Connect.

 If you need to use proxy, it can be done from main menu Settings -> Security tab.